IllinoisLegalAidOnline/ilao-documentation/docs/source/otis_maintenance_case_acceptance_view.rst

 Each rest export must:

-* have a format of serializer set to show fields
+* have a format of serializer set to show fields.
+Once the format is set to serializer, open settings and select json from the Accepted request formats.
 * in the Show field settings, each field in the results should have an alias that matches the actual key name

 .. image:: ../assets/webform-gn-alias.png